Vector Technics | The Whole Drone Propulsion Stack, Made in Hyderabad

 Purposefully Redundant

-From past experiences, the company has learnt not to rely on any single chip or brand for its products.
+From past experiences, Vector Technics has learnt not to rely on any single chip or brand for its products.
 Doing this has caused unwarranted hold-ups and even forced the company to pause a product launch once due to a raw material being unavailable.
 Redundant supply chains were their response, as this lets them adjust designs without disrupting a product line.
 Even the firmware team maintains the same firmware IP across microcontrollers from STMicroelectronics, Silicon Labs, TI, and Infineon to steer clear of lock-ins.

 Scaling With Zen